MohsenLesani/slugcse232/index.md

    - Physical Sciences 130

 We may have multiple lectures on a topic.
 Please read the slides and suggested reading before the lectures.

+In order to best observe the animations in the slides, view them in the "Single page" view rather than "Continuous scroll" view.

 ### 0. Introduction